 The Barn Project

-See the Barn Archive for a comprehensive document on everything done so far.
+See the Barn Archive for a comprehensive document on everything done up until Spring 2013.

 In the fall of 2011, President Jonathan Lash tasked the Rehamping club, staff, faculty and administration with re-purposing and moving a three-horse barn located on his property to campus.
 Rehamping, the club focused on making spaces on campus more efficient for students, has willingly spearheaded the project ever since.